John Balme

 His extensive performance history includes works by Mozart, Wagner, Strauss, Puccini, and Verdi, as well as operas such as Dialogues of the Carmelites, Der Zigeunerbaron, Der Freischütz, The Rake's Progress, and Die Tote Stadt.

 As a pianist, Balme has accompanied many singers, including recital performances with singers such as Carlo Bergonzi, Nicholai Gedda, Jerome Hines, and Deborah Voigt.
-He has also served as production accompanist for singers such as Beverly Sills, Shirley Verrett, and John Vickers.
+He has also served as production accompanist for singers such as Beverly Sills, Shirley Verrett, and Jon Vickers.

 He has conducted at opera companies throughout the US and the world, including Hawaii Opera Theatre, San Diego Opera, Welsh National Opera, Chautauqua Opera, Fort Worth Opera, Augusta Opera, Shreveport Opera, and Opera Theatre of Rochester.
 He was the manager of opera in New England from 1977 to 1978 and production coordinator for the San Diego Opera from 1978 to 1979.

 John Balme collaborated with Scott Brummit founded Longwood Opera in 1986 to give locally based performers a chance to establish themselves as professional artists.
 He was the director at Longwood Opera from 1986 to 1992.